 Europe In Winter: Favorite Holiday Markets

-Author: Family Travel Forum StaffTags : Christmas Holiday, City Break, Couples, England, Europe, Featured, Kids, Multigen, Museums & Culture, Teens, Winter Getaway
+Author: Family Travel Forum StaffTags : Christmas Holiday, City Break, Couples, England, Europe, Kids, Multigen, Museums & Culture, Teens, Winter Getaway

 Despite the chill winds and snowflakes, the holiday fun radiating from the tents and stalls of Europe's Christmas Markets is enough to make visitors feel welcomed and toasty warm.
 Here's our pick of the very best places in Sweden, Finland, Denmark, Belgium, Great Britain and Austria to celebrate the season with kids at great European Christmas Markets.
 This tradition is so big in Germany, that German Christmas Markets have their own review.